 She has now written over 100 scores for television, theatre, and films.
 And has received numerous awards and nominations for her memorable work.

 Her first was from the British Film Institute for scoring a large body of work for The Storyteller series.
-She also made history when she was the first female composer to win an Academy Award for the Best Musical or Comedy Score!
+She also made history when she was the first female composer to win an Academy Award for Best Musical or Comedy Score!

 This was for the 1996 Jane Austen’s Emma film adaptation.
-She made history again in 2010 for receiving the Richard Kirk Award at the BMI Film & TV Awards for her contribution to music for film and television.
+She made history again in 2010 by receiving the Richard Kirk Award at the BMI Film & TV Awards for her contribution to music for film and television.